louislam/uptime-kuma/CONTRIBUTING.md

   - (if not possible) **explain which issues a PR addresses and why this PR should not be broken apart**
 - Make sure your **PR passes our continuous integration**.
   PRs will not be merged unless all CI-Checks are green.
-- Any **breaking changes**, unless for a good reason and discussed beforehand.
+- **Breaking changes** (unless for a good reason and discussed beforehand) will not get merged / not get merged quickly.
-  Such changes may require a major version release.
+  Such changes require a major version release.
 - **Test your code** before submitting a PR.
   Buggy PRs will not be merged.
 - Make sure the **UI/UX is close to Uptime Kuma**.